-In addition to this uni-directional nystagmus the patient will show abnormality on head thrust testing (sometimes called head pulse testing).
+In addition to this uni-directional nystagmus the patient will show abnormality on head thrust testing.

-Note that the patient will not be suffering with signs or symptoms of posterior fossa disease: dysarthria, diplopia, facial weakness, dysphagia, loss of vision, facial or limb paraesthesia, limb weakness.
-These posterior fossa symptoms and their associated signs point to a circulatory disturbance as the cause and the patient will require emergency brain imaging.
+Note that the patient will not be suffering with signs or symptoms of posterior fossa disease: dysarthria, diplopia, facial weakness, dysphagia, loss of vision, facial or limb paraesthesia, limb weakness, etc. These posterior fossa symptoms and their associated signs point to neurological disease such as a circulatory disturbance and the patient will require emergency brain imaging.
 Follow this link to find out more about differentiating vestibular neuritis from stroke.

 Examination of the ear canal and drum will be normal in all cases unless a middle ear infection or cholesteatoma is the culprit.

 Acute management is directed at easing nausea and vomiting.
 This is done by giving an antiemetic such as prochlorperazine, and resting the patient.
 Hydration is important.